enviodev/docs/docs/HyperIndex/Advanced/dynamic-contracts.md

 ## Contract Registration

-Contract factories are currently supported in the event's `contractRegister` function that you want to register the contract in.
+Contract factories are currently supported in the event's `contractRegister` function for when you want to register the contract.

 You can register a dynamic contract by including the following line inside the `contractRegister` function: